Contents

 As a private practice counsellor, I choose who I wish to work with.

-Usually this will be with everyone I meet for the initial assessment, but for those for whom I judge myself to be unsuitable (e.g. if your email makes requests of me that I am unable or unqualified to provide) I will decline to meet with you, and will aim to express why I have chosen this decision.
+Usually this will be with everyone I meet for the initial assessment, but for those for whom I judge myself to be unsuitable (e.g., if your email makes requests of me that I am unsuitable – or unqualified – to provide), I will decline to meet with you and will aim to be succinct as to why I have chosen this decision.

-Similarly, if you meet with me for couple counselling and your partner leaves, the couple counselling service is then ended (by the absent partner).
-I will not automatically offer you individual counselling, but may offer you a small number of sessions so that we might bring the couple counselling work to a close (albeit with the absent partner).
-You are free to continue counselling with another counsellor, should you wish to then work on individual subjects.
-It is likely I will decline to work with you as an individual following the end of couple counselling (as I may not be able to hold a neutral position that benefits you as an individual, having previously worked with your relationship in counselling).
+Similarly, if you meet with me for couple counselling and your partner leaves, the service is then ended (by the absent partner).
+I will not automatically offer you individual counselling, but I may offer you a small number of sessions so that we might bring the couple counselling work to a close (albeit with the absent partner).
+You are free to continue counselling with another counsellor should you wish to then work on individual subjects.
+I will likely decline to work with you individually after our couple counselling ends because my prior work in your relationship may prevent me from remaining neutral and fully supporting you as an individual.

 Counselling is not a compulsory service, and you are free to choose from other counsellors.